UU-tracktech/tracktech/CameraProcessor/processor/pipeline/tracking/README.md

 The detections are all [BoundingBoxes](../../data_object/bounding_boxes.py) in the current frame.
 Each [BoundingBox](../../data_object/bounding_box.py) gets converted to a list `[x1, y1, x2, y2, confidence]`.
-All these list get put into a single numpy array.
+All these lists get put into a single NumPy array.

 ### Retrieval of trackers